Semilocal Meta-GGA Exchange-Correlation Approximation From Adiabatic Connection Formalism: Extent and Limitations: Theory

+which reveals the ACSC DFAs accuracy for UEG (see also Fig. 3 in \Refs{constantin2019correlation} for PBE-ACSC functional).
+On the other hand for $w'_0\rightarrow 0$ it gives

 such that $E_c^{TPSS-ACSC}=0$ whenever $E_c^{TPSS-GL2}=0$.
-The TPSS meta-GGA GL2 correlation energy densities vanish whenever $\tau=\tau^W$, and $\zeta=1$, where $\tau^W$ is the von Weizs\"{a}cker kinetic energy density \cite{weizsacker1935theorie,della2015kohn}.
-Thus, for one-electron systems, the TPSS-GL2 total correlation energy is exact ($E_c^{TPSS-GL2}=0$), and this is used to make the TPSS-ACSC one-electron self-correlation free.
+The TPSS-GL2 correlation energy density vanish whenever $\tau=\tau^W$, and $\zeta=1$, where $\tau^W$ is the von Weizs\"{a}cker kinetic energy density \cite{weizsacker1935theorie,della2015kohn}.
+Thus, for one-electron systems, where $E_c^{TPSS-GL2}=0$, the TPSS-ACSC correlation energy is exact, showing that functional is one-electron self-correlation free.